dhanji/dhanji.github.io/src/main/resources/pages/skeu-ios.markdown

 metaphor closer by reminding you of facets of real world address books, calendars and notebooks.

 What everyone seems really mad about is that this just *doesn't look good*.
 I'm no designer but I disagree with the absolutism of this stance.
-While I concede that these things are a matter of taste, and one nominally looks to the bright lights of an industry for direction on matters of taste--in this case I think they're just wrong.
+While I concede that these things are a matter of taste, and one nominally looks to the bright lights of an industry for direction on matters of taste--in this case I think they're wrong.

 Take two of my favorite apps: [Penultimate](http://itunes.apple.com/au/app/penultimate/id354098826?mt=8) and [Things](http://itunes.apple.com/au/app/things-for-ipad/id364365411?mt=8).
 Both are fairly simple in what they do, and have close metaphors with the real world.
 Penultimate is a free form scratch pad, while Things is a task list.
 The former recalls the look and feel of a [Moleskine notebook](http://www.moleskineus.com/cahier-pocket-graph.html) and the latter, a ruled pad of checklists.